-It is unclear whether ammonia, another carrier or just shipping hydrogen in liquid form will win out.
+It is so far unclear whether ammonia, another carrier or just shipping hydrogen in liquid form will win out.

 Pending the provision of fixed terminals, Germany is using floating storage and regasification units (FSRUs) to help replace the relatively cheap piped Russian gas supply on which it previously relied.